 The Company was incorporated under the Business Corporations Act of British Columbia on December 14, 2016.
 The address of its registered head office is 1500 - 1055 West Georgia Street, Vancouver, BC, V6E 4N7.
-The Company, through its wholly owned subsidiary, Reefton Gold Limited ("RGL"), owns a group of minerals permits on New Zealand's South Island (the "Reefton Projects") and a mineral permit on New Zealand's North Island (the "Glamorgan Project").
+The Company, through its wholly owned subsidiary, Reefton Gold Limited ("RGL"), owns a group of minerals permits on New Zealand's South Island (the "Reefton Project") and a mineral permit on New Zealand's North Island (the "Glamorgan Project").

-The Company is listed for trading on the Canadian Securities Exchange ("CSE") under the symbol "RUA" and on the OTC under the symbol "NZAUF."
+As of July 29, 2024, the Company's common shares are listed for trading on the TSX Venture Exchange ("TSX.V") under the symbol "RUA" and have been delisted from the Canadian Securities Exchange.
+The Company's common shares are also listed on the OTCQB under the symbol "NZAUF."